What is a Bad Credit Score for Business Loans?

 Lender Comparison

 Not all lenders are the same.
-Some will try to help your business with a bad credit bridge loan that will open the door to more advantageous funding options in the future.
+Some will try to help your business with a bad credit bridge loan, which can open the door to more advantageous funding options in the future.
 Others are predatory lenders that see a low credit score as an opportunity to take advantage of your business.
 Thoroughly research your lender options by reading lender reviews and visiting review sites like the Better Business Bureau (BBB) and Trustpilot.
 Look for lenders with a good reputation and high review ratings.

 How should I prepare for a Bad Credit Business Loan?